EtherealEmil/UsualScrap/README.md

-### I am switching a new pc currently and will be going on a trip for a couple weeks in the coming days meaning updates will slow down again but I might still have time to update periodically.
+### I am switching a new pc currently and will be going on a trip for a couple weeks in the coming days and then starting a new job meaning updates will slow down again but I will still have time to update periodically.
 ## Purchasable Equipment
 <details>
 <summary>HandLamp (25C)</summary>